U.S. condemns Russian move to annex Ukraine's Crimea

 Putin's refusal to back down from his move on Crimea has presented Obama with another difficult foreign policy challenge, trying to reason with a Russian leader who seems determined to test the boundaries of his regional influence.

-While Washington has vowed to pursue the diplomatic option over Ukraine, it has a collective defense agreement with members of NATO, including Russia's regional neighbors such as Poland and Lithuania, which Vice President Joe Biden is visiting this week.
+While Washington has vowed to pursue the diplomatic option over Ukraine, it has a collective defence agreement with members of NATO, including Russia's regional neighbours like Poland and Lithuania, which Vice President Joe Biden is visiting this week.

 Under Article 5 of the NATO charter, members agree that an armed attack against one or more of their members in Europe or North America shall be considered an attack against them all.